-What are benefits of providing a Carer Impact Statement?
+Why Write a Carer Impact Statement?

-- Find it difficult to verbalise the details of support needs;
+- Find it difficult to verbalise the details of support needs

 An impact statement can also be provided by any person, family member (including an older sibling) or provider that supports and cares for a person with a disability.
 Their input may be beneficial in communicating to the NDIS the level of support needed.

 Is there a Specific Way to Write a Carer Impact Statement?

 No – the NDIS has no official guidelines or template for what a Carer Impact Statement should look like, which is a positive as it lets you write in the way you feel most comfortable.